Competency Problems: On Finding and Removing Artifacts in Language Data: Mitigating Artifacts with Local Edits

-We empirically investigate the effectiveness of local edits for reducing single feature artifacts using locally edited samples generated from the boolean questions dataset \citep[BoolQ;][]{clark2019boolq}.
-BoolQ consists of pairs of paragraphs ($p$) and questions ($q$), where each $q$ has a binary answer that can be found by reasoning over $p$.
-We define each feature $x_i$ as the occurrence of a particular token within $q$.
-This setup perfectly reflects the assumptions underlying \autoref{thm:edits}. \citet{gardner-etal-2020-evaluating} generated additional BoolQ data by making local edits to the question text and recording the updated binary label.
+We empirically investigate the effectiveness of local edits for reducing single feature artifacts using locally edited samples generated from two datasets: (1) the Boolean Questions dataset \citep[BoolQ;][]{clark2019boolq}, which consists of pairs of paragraphs ($p$) and questions ($q$), where each $q$ has a binary answer that can be found by reasoning over $p$; and (2) IMDb~\citep{maas-etal-2011-learning}, a sentiment classification dataset in the domain of movie reviews.
+We define each feature $x_i$ as the occurrence of a particular word within $q$ for BoolQ, and within the text of the review for IMDb. \citet{gardner-etal-2020-evaluating} generated additional data for BoolQ and IMDb by making local edits to the question or review text and recording the updated binary label.

-\autoref{fig:boolq} visualizes the effect of these changes on single-feature artifacts by comparing the artifact statistics for original sentences from the development set to the statistics for the edited sentences generated by \citet{gardner-etal-2020-evaluating}.
-Whereas some of the word types in the original data exhibit artifacts in the positive ($> 0.5$) direction, within the edited data, the majority of types fall within the confidence region.
-Empirically, we find that the values $(1 + e_i) / s$ tightly concentrate around a mean of $1.94$, which, by \autoref{thm:edits}, explains why most of the $\hat p(y|x_i)$ values for the edited samples are not significantly different from $0.5$.
-The mean $\hat p(y|x_i)$ for the edited samples is $0.47$.
-However, some features have much lower $\hat{p}(y|x_i)$ values; if much more data were constructed with these same ratios, it is possible that artifacts could arise in the opposite direction.
-This case study illustrates the value of leveraging our theory (\autoref{thm:edits}) to engineer better edit models.
-If the edit model is designed to appropriately balance sensitivity and feature edit probability, then it can be guaranteed that $p_e(y|x_i) = 0.5$, meaning that local editing will not ``overshoot'' to create artifacts in the opposite direction from the original data.
+\autoref{fig:boolq} visualizes the effect of these changes on single-feature artifacts by comparing the artifact statistics for the original texts to the statistics for the edited texts generated by \citet{gardner-etal-2020-evaluating}.
+For BoolQ, many tokens in the original data exhibit artifacts in the positive ($> 0.5$) direction, while, within the edited data, almost all tokens fall within the confidence region.
+In contrast, there is no apparent distributional difference between artifact statistics for the original vs.~edited texts on IMDb.
+We find that for BoolQ, the per-token edit sensitivity distribution has a median of $\tilde{s} = 0.429$ (mean $0.348$, std $0.274$), which, by \autoref{thm:edits}, explains why most of the $\hat p(y|x_i)$ values for the edited samples are not significantly different from $0.5$.
+For IMDb, $\tilde{s} = 1.00$ (mean $1$, std $0$).
+This case study illustrates the importance of leveraging our theory to engineer better edit models.